dihaben/Madiha-Bencekri/index.md

 ---
 layout: default
 title: Home
-description: Welcome to Madiha Bencekri's polished portfolio.
+description: Welcome to Madiha Bencekri's professional portfolio.
 ---

 <section class="hero">
   <h1>Welcome to My Portfolio</h1>
   <p>
-    I am an expert in Transportation Engineering, Smart Cities, and Urban Planning with years of experience in academia and industry.
+    I specialize in Transportation Engineering, Urban Planning, and Smart Cities, with years of experience in academia and industry.
   </p>
   <a href="about.html" class="btn">Learn More About Me</a>
 </section>